 Will the Bitcoin Ecosystem Survive?

-There are three main pillars that are likely to keep the bitcoin ecosystem functional after the maximum supply level is reached:
+Three main pillars are likely to keep the bitcoin ecosystem functional after the maximum supply level is reached:

 These fees have been rising with the popularity of the network and even though at the moment they are much lower than the hashing reward, they are likely to go higher with time.
 The essence of this is that the transaction fees will with time become incentive enough to keep miners on the network and subsequently to keep the network thriving.